Cherry Blossoms in Japan 2020. When? Where? (with tips and photos)

 Luckily for us, the Japanese have spent time planting trees along bridges and canals and in parks, gardens, and palaces across the country so we can view their spectacular forms and formations in stunning, tranquil settings.

-When to See the Cherry Blossom
+When to See the Cherry Blossoms in Japan

 The cherry blossom season can lie anywhere between March and May but due to the full bloom of the blossom only lasting around one week, timing a trip to see the sakura has become a much-analysed science.
 Climate change and thus cold fronts, late frosts, and warm winters may all have an effect as to when the cherry blossom arrives.